qmk/qmk_firmware/users/ericgebhart/readme.md

 It is possible, as I do, to send a keycode invoking xmonad, to execute my qwerty - bepo switch on my computer.

+The other thing that colors my keyboard code is that I have used the kinesis advantage for for more than 2 decades.
+I have used the ergodox for several years as well, so the evolution of my keymaps starts there with space, enter, backspace and delete keys on the thumbs.

 Layouts
 -----------
 This evolved from the old layout...wrapper code.
 Calling everything a wrapper seems silly.
 So I took a step back.

 All layouts, almost, boil down to a 3x5 x 2 matrix.
 Bepo is 3x6.
 Mostly, I want my controls to stay the same.
-As we have been conditioned, these are the keys on the edges, or middle. the F keys, the columns to the left and right and the row on the bottom.
+As we have been conditioned, these are the keys on the edges, or middle.
+Not that they can't change but I don't usually change them much, except the side edges, - the extra pinky column. the F keys, the columns to the left and right and the row on the bottom.
 Thumb keys if you have them.
 Even the number row is practically the same.